jennybc/happy-git-with-r/12_connect-ssh-keys.Rmd

 ### From RStudio

 Go to *Tools > Global Options...> Git/SVN*.
-If you see `~/.ssh/id_rsa` in the SSH RSA Key box, you definitely have existing keys.
+If you see something like `~/.ssh/id_rsa` in the SSH RSA Key box, you definitely have existing keys.
 Caveat: RStudio only looks for a key pair named `id_rsa` and `id_rsa.pub`.
 This makes sense, because it's the default and very common.
 But SSH keys *can* have other names.
 If you want to be completely certain, you should also check in the shell.

 ### From the shell